 Our Construction Law Firm & Our Practice

 This construction law firm was established in Melbourne in 1993.

 There are areas of the law where this firm is without peer, primarily in the construction-related sector.
-Kim Lovegrove RML, FAIB, the founding lawyer of the firm, was the principal legal adviser on the development of the Building Act in Victoria.
+Kim Lovegrove RML, FAIB, founded the firm, and was the principal legal adviser on the development of the Building Act in Victoria.

 We have evolved into a practice that provides expertise in all facets of construction law, including but not limited to:

 - Dispute resolution for large to medium cases